freehal/freehal.github.io/index.md

 please go to [Github](https://github.com/freehal) where the current development happens.
 You can also find out more about FreeHAL at our
 [Wikipedia](http://en.wikipedia.org/wiki/FreeHAL) and [Facebook](http://www.facebook.com/FreeHAL) page.

+**After more than 6 years of (mostly) active development, the project has been discontinued in 2012.**

 ## Try it out

 <div class="screenshot_float"><img src="screenshots/parsetree.png" style="width: 400px; height: 169px;" /></div>